rancher/docs/content/rancher/v2.x/en/installation/backups-and-restoration/ha-backup-and-restoration/_index.md

 ---
-title: Etcd Snapshots
+title: High Availability Backup and Restoration
 weight: 370
 ---
-You can configure a Rancher Kubernetes Engine (RKE) cluster to automatically take snapshots of etcd.
+In a high availability Rancher configuration, you can configure Rancher Kubernetes Engine (RKE) to automatically take backup snapshots of the cluster's etcd database.
 In a disaster scenario, you can restore these snapshots, which are stored on other cluster nodes.

 >**Note:** Commands for one-time snapshots and recurring snapshots are available only in RKE v0.1.7 and later.